akhealth/DevSecOpsMvp/vsts/BuildAndRelease.md

 Another option worth investigating is the VSTS REST API.
 It looks like it supports creating build definitions and other things: https://www.visualstudio.com/en-us/docs/integrate/api/build/definitions

-Setting up VSTS Builds from scratch isn't terribly hard, so I'll just document.
+Setting up VSTS Builds from scratch isn't terribly hard.
+It should take around 15 min, so I'll just document.

 ## General Build settings